MartinDoesCodingStuff/AdBlockingStuff/README.md

 ### Cannot:
 1. Keep you invincible in shady parts of the interwebs - Domain name registration is as simple as whipping out your credit card and smashing your keyboard until the domain gets registered.
 So the list has to be massive for the time being.
 2. Keep you safe from accidentally viewing ~~lewd depictions of your waifu at a funeral~~ things that you don't want others to see in a certain gathering - While there is a special section for porn sites, this does not block ALL porn sites (i.e. pornhub, onlyfans etc.).
-I also made another extension which redirects you to funny [images](https://i.redd.it/qs7uh1ivs4d21.jpg) or [websites](https://reddit.com/r/HentaiFree) if you visit said porn sites.
+I also made another extension which redirects you to funny [images](https://i.redd.it/qs7uh1ivs4d21.jpg) or helpful [websites](https://reddit.com/r/HentaiFree) if you visit said porn sites.
 Will release the extension in the not-so-distant future.
 3. Autoremove the "DiSablE YouR AdBloCker oR We wiLL DIsaBlE YouR ChIld" banners - This adblocker is meant to be stealthy and thus most websites will not even notice that you are blocking ads.
 But some do slip through, but there is this cool tool called DevTools which can remove elements and modify the site's CSS including unblurring text.

 ## Permissions